 Stickley Furniture (A Brief History)

-Ah Stickley… Ask Greg about Stickley and he will most likely sigh loudly and take you on a long historical tour of one of our favorite makers.
+Ah Stickley… Ask Greg about Stickley furniture and he will most likely sigh loudly and take you on a long historical tour of one of our favorite makers.
 (Buckle your seatbelts, when we say long tour, we mean it!)

-There are actually a few different brands of Stickley that we should differentiate.
+There are actually a few different brands of Stickley furniture that we should differentiate.
 As you might have noticed if you have been reading our blog, vintage furniture makers were often a family affair and Stickley is no different.